THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 🐾
 <img src="IMG_1670.jpeg" width="300">

 ☆ ★ ✮ ★ ☆ 1.
 I love to talk! dont be shy to sit next to me or bmf!
 I love making new friend groups.

+2. i fictionkin bluudud, so I may mispell things on purpose or #things

+3. PLEASE do NOT ask for my Roblox socials unless ur someone close, any other socials are fine

+4. i like roleplaying, so if you inv me to just spectate I’ll leave

+5. Im not rude unless you made me feel a certain way, so I might back off a bit if your a stranger .
+INT with caution if your already close friends with a group, I have crazy trust issues